VarunMohan/SearchFileSystem/README.md

 The results of the commands are output on the page after processing.

 Note that the commands can also be run through the command-line.
+This method is preferred since the above method is shown to provide slow performance.
 * To index, run <code> project-dir/executables/sfs index </code>
 * To query, run <code> project-dir/executables/sfs query "example_query" </code>